Enalmada/next-link/README.md

 Link header middleware for next/express to add static content always fetched with initial SSR request.
 Everything from static is automatically served except for the current page route which needs to be defined.

+TODO:
-TODO: figure out how to automatically push everything.
+- figure out how to automatically push everything.
+- send/check a cookie with buildId so we know if resources need to be sent
+- make default pages configurable

 ## Usage